CCS-Lab/project_model_based_fmri/README.md

 3) In the counter-balanced task paradigms, only subsets of event data should be considered, which means it requires a function of "filtering."

 A simple working example notebook for each of above is provided here.
 Please be aware that above three issues are not exclusive, so check all of them to get a sense of how it works.

-### Scenario  - Conduct computational modeling with hBayesDM

-In this scenario, user

 ## Flow